finos/FDC3/docs/api-bridging/spec.md

     E --> |loopback - 127.0.0.1| E
 ```

-Other possible topologies include peer-to-peer or client/server networks, however, these introduce significant additional complexity into multiple aspects of the bridging protocol that must be implemented by Deskop Agents, (including discovery, authentication and message routing), where a star topology/standalone bridge enables a relatively simple set of protocols, with the most difficult parts being implemented in the bridge itself.
+Other possible topologies include peer-to-peer or client/server networks, however, these introduce significant additional complexity into multiple aspects of the bridging protocol that must be implemented by Desktop Agents, (including discovery, authentication and message routing), where a star topology/standalone bridge enables a relatively simple set of protocols, with the most difficult parts being implemented in the bridge itself.

-Whilst the standalone bridge represents a single point of failure for the interconnection of Deskop Agents, it will also be significantly simpler than a full Deskop Agent implementation.
+Whilst the standalone bridge represents a single point of failure for the interconnection of Desktop Agents, it will also be significantly simpler than a full Desktop Agent implementation.
 Further, failures may be mitigated by setting the bridge up as a system service, such that it is started when the user's computer is started and may be restarted automatically if it fails.
-In the event of a bridge failure or manual shutdown, then Deskop Agents will no longer be bridged and should act as single agents.
+In the event of a bridge failure or manual shutdown, then Desktop Agents will no longer be bridged and should act as single agents.

 In Financial services it is not unusual for a single user to be working with applications on more than one desktop.
-As Deskop Agents do not span desktops bridging Deskop Agents across multiple machines is an additional use case for Deskop Agent bridging.
+As Desktop Agents do not span desktops bridging Desktop Agents across multiple machines is an additional use case for Desktop Agent bridging.
 However, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.

 ### Technology & Service Discovery

-Connections between Deskop Agents and the Desktop Agent Bridge will be made via websocket connections, with the bridge acting as the websocket server and each connected Deskop Agent as a client.
+Connections between Desktop Agents and the Desktop Agent Bridge will be made via websocket connections, with the bridge acting as the websocket server and each connected Desktop Agent as a client.

-The bridge MUST run on the same machine as the Deskop Agents, and the websocket MUST be bound to the loopback adapter IP address (127.0.0.1), ensuring that the websocket is not exposed to wider networks.
+The bridge MUST run on the same machine as the Desktop Agents, and the websocket MUST be bound to the loopback adapter IP address (127.0.0.1), ensuring that the websocket is not exposed to wider networks.

 Bridge implementations SHOULD default to binding the websocket server to a port in the recommended port range 4475 - 4575, enabling simple discovery of a running bridge via attempting socket connections to ports in that range and attempting a handshake (as defined later in this proposal) that will identify the websocket as belong to a Desktop Agent Bridge.
 A port range is used, in preference to a single nominated port, in order to enable the automatic resolution of port clashes with other services.